ngageoint/social-media-picture-explorer-ui/README.md

 ##3.
 Labeled Geo
 The labeled geo view presents media that was classified (labeled) by deep learning algorithms.
 Currently, a folder in the assets/images directory represents a class of labeled images.
 The buttons on the page are currently static, and simply send the path to a function that will refresh the screen with the desired data.  images.csv with the specified path contains the data and is as follows:

-imagename, lat, lng, message (in our case a tweet)
+1.  mediafilename
+2.  lat
+3.  lng
+4.  message

+The records are delimited by commas and each line is delimited by a new line.
 This file is read in by the labeledMediaFactory and turned into a javascript object for easy access throughout the application.
+Modify this file to alter the object and/or data format.

 ##4.
 Ship Tracker
 The ship tracker loads data that is an array of arrays and is formatted as follows:
 In the current data format, one row of the array corresponds to one recording from a ship.
 Only a max of one record is recorded for a ship per day.

-The data of the format is below:
-MMSI,Date,Status,Latitude,Longitude,shipname,type name,country,IMO,YOB,GT,LOA,Beam,shiptype,DWT,Type summary,Prev Port,Next Port
+Array values:
+0. MMSI
+1. Date
+2. Status
+3. Latitude
+4. Longitude
+5. shipname
+6. type
+7. name
+8. country
+9. IMO
+10. YOB
+11. GT
+12. LOA
+13. Beam
+14. shiptype
+15. DWT
+16. Type
+17. summary
+18. Prev Port
+19. Next Port

+### only fields 1 through 8 are currently used in the application.
+The shipsFactory class reads in the data and provides an object to use to access throughout the application.
+Modify this file to alter the object and/or data format.

 The ship tracker colors ships green that are not anchored or moored.
 The tracker can be "played" to see the ships move over time.

-The shipsFactory class reads in the data and provides an object to use to access throughout the application.